chesterchou1/hugo-portfolio/content/authors/admin/_index.md

 I've given myself the chance to explore the vast landscape of the consumer market, from offline ratail to online e-commerce, and then from consuming to investing market.

 Through these experiences, I've realized that my personality thrives on diving into complex challenges and extracting valuable insights.
-My passion lies in deciphering the nuances of business dynamics and uncovering opportunities where others might see obstacles.
-On top of these,
+My passion lies in decoding the nuances of business dynamics and uncovering opportunities where others might see obstacles (or they ‘d rather refuse to recognize).
+At the same time, as a content creator, I’ll keep making contents that brings value to the community.

 As I keep connecting with potential partner companies and HR professionals, I hope to find opportunities that align with my analytical and creative mindset and passion for finding a better way to creative business values.